dutertetimes/dutertetimes.github.io/opinion/_posts/2016-09-08-20160908T081110-'Your mother is a whore': for Obama or Philippine Media.md

 <div class="aside_right aside_width_45">
 <h4 class="font_italic">"... we have been trying for eight years to take their liberties away from them..."</h4>
-<p>From the official cablegram coming from the Commander of the United States in the Philippines to the U.S. Government in Washington as Samuel Clemens say "The substance of it" in his "Comments on the Moro Massacre", 12 March 1906.</p>
+<p>From the official cablegram coming from the Commander of the U.S. in the Philippines to Washington as Samuel Clemens said "The substance of it" in his "Comments on the Moro Massacre", 12 March 1906.</p>
 </div>

 To, but unlike, them who harbor a derogative feeling towards their own country, believing that the Republic is subject to the United States and that the Philippine government is somehow answerable to the President of the U.S., Duterte made his position clear, saying,